tetsudai/Lively/README.md

 ### Table of Contents

+As of 27 Jan, this documentation is a **Work in Progress**.
+It is not complete, but will be completed sometime in the foreseeable future.

 - Background
 - Getting started and dependencies
+    - Find the most recent version of this website
+    - Deploying this site on your local production machine
+    - Other things to note
 - Layout
+    - Layout
 - Mobile responsiveness
 - CDN link descriptions
 - Hosting

+***

 ### Background